 Pro:

-This is a straightforward method of developing a test; simply turn on the recorder and step through the processes that you want to test – no technical expertise is needed to record.
+This is a straightforward method of developing a test; turn on the recorder and step through the processes you want to test – no technical expertise is needed to record.

 Cons:

-- This approach doesn’t scale when building n permutations of the happy path.
+- This approach doesn’t scale when building the permutations of the happy path.

 4. Scan and Assemble